* Twenty-six of these customers are overseas companies

 The company said its Japanese Industrial Standards (JIS) certificate was revoked for some copper products from its Hatano plant near Tokyo.

-Kawasaki said he did not expect more cases where the company is found to have breached Japanese industrial standards, adding the company would comment on the financial impact of the scandal when it releases its earnings on Monday.
+Kawasaki said he did not expect more cases where the company is found to have breached Japanese industrial standards, adding the company will comment on the financial impact of the scandal when it releases its earnings on Monday.

 Kobe Steel's Hatano copper tube plant southwest of Tokyo has been inspected by a certification company to see whether it has complied with the JIS in terms of quality management systems and product specifications.